-Payment arrangements for Summer 2018, Fall 2018, and Winter 2019 must be made at the time of registration.
+Payment arrangements for Spring 2019 must be made at the time of registration.

 One of the most difficult aspects of attending college can be figuring out how to pay tuition.
 The good news is that there are many options for receiving financial aid.
 These include grants, scholarships, loans, and work-study opportunities.
 During the 2010-11 academic year, 4,108 Bucks students received some form of financial aid, with the total amount of aid exceeding $20 million.